clockelliptic/pdf_transcript_miner/product/README.md

  -- DEMO Instructions --

-1. Open the `'Documentation'` directory and read `'Instructions.html'` (or visit the github page for this repo).
+1. Open the `'Documentation'` directory and read `'Instructions.html'` (or visit the github page for this repo: https://clockelliptic.github.io/pdf_transcript_miner/).
 A Jupyter Notebook version of the Instructions file can also be found in this directory.

 2. In two new windows, open the folder `'main/csv_out'` and the folder `'main/data'`